digitaldickinson/newsquiz/README.md

 # Current Affairs Quiz
 This PHP-based application automatically generates a 20-question news quiz twice a day, complete with clickable links to the source articles.
 It uses Google's Gemini AI to fetch and formulate questions based on the last three days of news, providing a zero-maintenance tool for journalism education.

+The quiz is designed to update twice a day.
+An AM and PM version.
+This saves on API calls to GEMINIAI.
+The first person to access the quiz triggers the generation of a question set.
+Everyone else uses that until the afternoon version.

 ## Quick Setup (15 minutes)

 1. **Get Google Gemini API Key**